strawberryjello/circlesoftware-apitest/README.md

 It hasn't been tested using other versions, though as far as I'm aware I haven't used any version-dependent features.

+## Setup

+- [Install Ruby](https://www.ruby-lang.org/en/documentation/installation/), either directly or via a version manager such as [rbenv](https://github.com/rbenv/rbenv)

+- Clone this repository

+- Install and set up PostgreSQL, then create the databases (see the [Database Setup](https://github.com/strawberryjello/circlesoftware-apitest#database-setup) section below)

+- Run `bundle install` in the repository's root directory

+- Load the csv data into the database by running `rake csv:load` and `rake report:create` in order; this will likely take several minutes, see the section [Loading csv data using Rake](https://github.com/strawberryjello/circlesoftware-apitest#loading-csv-data-using-rake)

+- Run the tests using `rspec`

+- You can view the data returned by the API by using the included UI or by querying the API directly, see the section [Viewing the Data](https://github.com/strawberryjello/circlesoftware-apitest#viewing-the-data)

 ## Database Setup

 ### PostgreSQL installation